rashcasm/rashcasm/README.md

 -----------------------------
 Discord : @not_rashcasm | Telegram : @rashminc | X : @rashcasm
 ```
-Btw, all my private commits are "private" cause of internship~
+### Btw, all my private commits are "private" cause of internship.